amslemp/Data_Analysis/Consulting Group/README.md

 ## Results

-In the end, because of this analysis and the algorithms I wrote that allows us to quickly examine trends, we actually recognized this consulting group mischaracterized their effectiveness.
+In the end, because of this analysis and the algorithms I wrote that allows us to quickly examine trends, we discovered this consulting group mischaracterized their effectiveness in a presentation to the board.
 Consequently, it saved the college $300,000 that the VPs, President, and Board were considering spending.